leverh/react-bookhub-app/README.md

 ### Color Choices in BookHub

 Colors play a pivotal role in determining the overall mood of an application and significantly influence user experience.
 For BookHub, the colors have been carefully selected to create a harmonious, engaging, and intuitive environment for users.
+When I first started thinking about the colors, I checked out other book websites and saw that most use shades of brown.
+When researched, I discovered that brown is a very versatile color in web design that's often associated with nature, earthiness, and in my case and most importantly, with reliability.
+Brown and brown shades are **Reliability and Stability**: Brown is seen as a stable and reliable color, often associated with durability and steadfastness.
+Brands aiming to showcase their longevity, trustworthiness, or handcrafted quality might lean into brown tones.
+Books are durable and can survive hundreds of years.
+Brown also signifies the **Historical and Traditional**: Brown can also evoke a sense of history, tradition, and timelessness, especially when used in designs that want to convey a vintage or historic feel.
+In other words, the pairing of the brown color and brown shades were perfect for my project.

 #### **1. Background: #F2E6D3**
 This soft, neutral hue provides a warm and inviting backdrop for the application.
 The color's lightness helps ensure that all text remains readable, and it offers a calm and non-distracting environment for users to engage with content.